weireweire/mover/README.md

 shift(select)
 ```

-Similar to the origin usage, hold `shift` and move cursor means select.
+Similar to the original usage, hold `shift` and move cursor means select.
 All Mover cursor move keys are supported here.

 ```
 x(cut)   c(copy)   v(paste)   b(delete)
 ```

-Mover retains the origin cut/copy/paste keybindings.
+Mover retains the original cut/copy/paste keybindings.
 However, because `ctrl` is a second class key in Mover, you can also use them by `alt`. `b` is newly added for delete.

 Single pressing `x/c/b` will take effect on selection, while double pressing will take effect on the current line.
 `b` can chord with cursor keys.
 For example, `b j` means delete all left.